 While the barriers are low (and that’s why there are so many new subscriptions and subscription boxes available), the trickier thing is managing the demands of existing members with the needs of new prospects.
 Often organizations listen too much or too little to one group or the other, resulting in a lopsided business.

 Which resources (books, podcasts) would you recommend to our readers who want to succeed in today’s business world?

 , has a new book coming out Designing Better Businesses

 —I have an advance copy and think it’s fantastic.
 It’s a highly visual book which brings design thinking to business model creation.

 I’d also recommend From Impossible to Inevitable by Aaron Ross

 And for anyone struggling with what to give away for free and what should be charged, Chris Anderson’s classic Free

-is one of my favorite business books and one that shaped my own thinking.
+is one of my favourite business books and one that shaped my own thinking.